geromahony/da2018-prog-script-project/README.md

 ##### Histogram Plot

 A histogram is a type of bar chart that displays the frequencies of a data set.
-It plots the frequency on the vertical axis and the variable being measured on the horixontal axis.
+It plots the frequency on the vertical axis with the variable being measured on the horixontal axis.

 ![alt text](../master/images/histogram_plot.png "Iris Data Set - Histogram Plot")